 Research Fellow

-Research Fellows are experienced researchers who play a central role in GovAI’s research agenda.
-They conduct high-quality research with direct relevance to governance and policy, engage with policymakers and other experts, and contribute to our vibrant intellectual community.
+Research Fellows play a central role in GovAI’s research.
+They are experienced researchers who conduct independent, high-quality research with direct relevance to governance and policy while contributing to our vibrant intellectual community.

-We are open to candidates with a wide range of research interests and a variety of academic and professional backgrounds.
-All candidates must have a demonstrated ability to produce excellent research on important AI governance issues and want to influence the lasting impacts of AI.
+We welcome candidates from a wide range of academic and professional backgrounds.
+Successful applicants will have a demonstrated ability to produce impactful research on important AI governance issues, and a strong commitment to positively shaping the lasting impacts of AI.

 Applications for the Research Fellow position are now open.
-The deadline for applications is 23:59 BST on Sunday 20 July 2025.
-Apply here.
+The deadline for applications is 23:59 Anywhere on Earth (AoE) on Sunday, 15 February 2026

 About the Team

-Although most of our staff are based in the United Kingdom, we also have team members in the United States and European Union.
+Our staff are based across the United Kingdom, United States, and European Union.

 About the Role

-The Research Fellow role is designed for experienced researchers who want to shape the future of AI governance by conducting independent, high-quality research.
-Fellows are expected to help drive forward GovAI’s core research priorities while supervising junior researchers and contributing to our intellectual community.
+The Research Fellow role is designed for researchers who want to shape the future of AI governance by conducting independent, impactful research.
+Fellows are expected to help drive forward GovAI’s core research priorities while supervising junior researchers.

 Your work as a Research Fellow may involve: